The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: The complement of a smooth anticanonical divisor

 \section{The complement of a smooth anticanonical divisor}

 Whereas before we worked with general Liouville manifolds, here we use specific geometric properties of the complement of a smooth anticanonical divisor, and their implications for Floer cohomology.
 We describe the overall algebraic argument first, since that brings together tools from all the different parts of the paper, leading to the proof of our main results (in Section \ref{subsubsec:proof}).
 After that, we go back to geometry for the necessary ingredients, collected from various parts of the literature.
-The most important geometric input is the description of deformed symplectic cohomology from \cite{pomerleano-seidel24}; we devote the concluding Section \ref{subsec:toy} to an informal motivation for those results.
+The most important geometric input is the description of deformed symplectic cohomology from \cite{pomerleano-seidel24}.